Sequoia/node-training/static/decks/express.md

 <!-- .slide: data-state="exercise" -->

 Make a server wherein...
-1. `/test/` alone replies "you requested '/test/'"
+1. `GET /test/` alone replies "you requested '/test/'"
-1. `/test/[any number of characters]` replies "you requested '/test/something'"
+1. `GET /test/[any number of characters]` replies "you requested '/test/something'"
 1. any other route replies "you requested something else"

 Hints: